NalediMadlopha/NalediMadlopha/README.md

 - 🔭 I’m currently working on improving my writing skills
 - 🌱 I’m currently learning about the security of large-scale systems
-- 💬 Ask me about Software Engineering
+- 💬 Ask me about Software Engineering, Distributed Systems and large-scale system architectures
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I live to code and I code to live